stevenmcsorley/weather-app/README.md

 Using Node.js version 18.20.3.

-Also had several challenges with docker in generarl and mongodb autoamtically initalising.
+Also had several challenges with docker in general and mongodb automatically initialising.

 ## Conclusion